elf4j/elf4j-provider/README.md

 It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to its own business.

-On the application side, some logging information needs to be gathered by the main application thread, synchronously to the business domain workflow.
-For example, caller thread and caller details such as method name, line number, or file name are performance-wise expensive to retrieve, yet unattainable by a different/asynchronous thread.
-At minimum, the main application thread has to gather all the required information before handing off the rest of the logging work to an asynchronous process.
-It helps to exclude performance-sensitive information from the logging configuration when circumstances permit; the default output pattern does not include caller detail and thread information.
-Regardless what logging data is required, the elf4j-engine aims to minimize what the application thread has to do for logging prior to the hand-off.
+Some logging information has to be gathered by the main application thread, synchronously to the business domain workflow.
+Namely, caller thread and detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unattainable from a different/asynchronous thread.
+The elf4j-engine takes measures to minimize the synchronous work portion before handing off the rest to the asynchronous process.
+Nevertheless, it helps for the client application to exclude performance-sensitive data when circumstances permit; e.g. the default log pattern configuration does not include caller detail and thread information.

-On the log data output side, the process is asynchronous and does not directly impact the business domain workflow.
-The elf4j-engine buffers and then flushes each log entry atomically per each writer.
+Once all the log information is gathered, the rest of the logging process (data processing and output) is asynchronous and does not directly impact the business domain workflow.
+The elf4j-engine buffers and then flushes each log entry atomically.
 Depending on the target log repository, further manoeuvres may help the data collection process.
 For example, if the target repository is a log file on disk, then

 ```shell
 java MyApplication | cat >logFile